Career Readiness Initiative

 To advance the Career Readiness Initiative, CCSSO is proud to partner with JPMorgan Chase & Co. on New Skills for Youth, a $75 million, five-year investment from JPMorgan Chase to increase the number of kids throughout the world who are prepared to compete for high-skill jobs.

-In March, 24 states and Washington, D.C. secured grants through phase one of New Skills for Youth to perform a diagnostic assessment of their career preparation system and prepare for implementation of a new action plan.
+Twenty-four states and Washington, D.C. secured grants through phase one of New Skills for Youth to perform a diagnostic assessment of their career preparation system and prepare for implementation of a new action plan.

 Learn more about the New Skills for Youth grant opportunity and review state resources on the New Skills for Youth website.